Progressive Optimal Path Sampling for Closed-Loop Optimal Control Design with Deep Neural Networks: The Optimal Reaching Problem of a 7-DoF Manipulator

+To obtain training data, we solve the open-loop control problem use differential dynamic programming \citep{DDP} implemented in the Crocoddy library \citep{mastalli20crocoddyl}. \revisionjmla{ Instead of directly applying the open-loop solver to each collected initial state, we first sample a mini-batch of initial states around $\bm q_0$ from the same distribution and solve the open-loop problem for each.
+We then select the solution with the lowest cost and use it as an initial guess to generate all remaining trajectories.
+This strategy accelerates data generation, helps avoid poor local minima, and leads to a $100\%$ success rate in solving the open-loop control problem. } In the simulation and open-loop solver, we take time step $\Delta t=0.001$ and use the semi-implicit Euler discretization.
+Each trajectory has $T/\Delta t = 800$ data points that are pairs of $15$-dimensional input states (including time) and $7$-dimensional output controls.

-We use the QRNet \citep{qrnet1,nakamura2021neural} as the backbone network in this example.
-QRNet exploits the solution corresponding to the LQR problem at equilibrium and thus improves the network performance around the equilibrium.
-The usage of other network structures also demonstrates the genericness/versatility of the IVP enhanced sampling method.
-See Appendix \ref{appendix:exp_manipulator} for details about the QRNet.
+The backbone network for this example is the QRNet \citep{qrnet1,nakamura2021neural}.
+QRNet exploits the solution corresponding to the linear quadratic regulator (LQR) problem at equilibrium and thus improves the network performance around the equilibrium~\citep{hu2023learning}.
+The usage of a different network structure in this example also demonstrates the genericness/versatility of POPS.
+We leave the details for QRNet to Appendix \ref{sec:QRnet}.